Wrongful conviction of David Camm: Criticism of the prosecution

 A number of legal experts have criticized the way the case was handled.
 Thomas Schornhorst, a professor emeritus of the Indiana University's Mauer School of Law, said that cases had been overturned repeatedly because they have "pushed the envelope" with other evidence, fearing that they would not get a conviction on bloodstain evidence alone.

 Shawn Boyne, of Indiana University's Robert H. McKinney School of Law, highlighted the Camm trials as an example of the problems within the American justice system.
 Boyne stated that the judges in these trials allowed the prosecutors to present "specious claims of motive designed to paint the defendant with a broad stroke of guilt and moral condemnation and overcome a lack of physical evidence".
 Boyne stated "the state overreached and that overreaching did not serve the cause of justice".

-Louisville defense attorney Steve Romines criticized the prosecution's decision to change the theory of the crime numerous times instead of dropping the charges: "The problem is, in the first trial, David Camm's the shooter and acted alone.
-The second trial, David Camm's the shooter and Boney aided and abetted him.
-And now in this trial, Boney is the shooter and David Camm aided and abetted him.
-In three trials, with the same proof, they've had three different theories", adding "Proof doesn't change.
-If you have proof beyond a reasonable doubt, you argue the same thing throughout.
-You don't have to constantly shift your theory to fit your proof."

 Camm's defense team has long been critical of their inability to present evidence of Boney's involvement, particularly when the prosecution was allowed to speculate about Camm's motives.
 Despite Boney's history of stalking and armed violence against women, his past crimes were ruled inadmissible.